-Did you ever eat Broccoli Soup growing up?
-I feel like creamy, colorful veggie soup just warms you from the inside out and becomes one of those staples for cold days and an extra serving of veggies.
-This creamy vegan Broccoli Soup couldn't be simpler to make, and I kept both the process and seasonings simple and classic for a dish that truly shines.
+Ready in just 20 minutes, this vegan broccoli soup recipe couldn't be easier to make and I kept the seasonings simple and classic for a dish that lets the fresh broccoli truly shine.
 I hope you curl up with a warm bowl of soup and enjoy!

 All About Broccoli

 Broccoli is the main event in this dish!
 You know from its dark green color that it's a veggie powerhouse, but let's dive into just how good for you it really is.
-Broccoli is a cruciferous vegetable - a member of the cabbage family which also includes cauliflower, cabbage, Brussels Sprouts, Chinese cabbage, collards, kale and mustard greens.
-Broccoli is an excellent source of phytochemicals.
-It is high in folate and immune-boosting vitamin C. It is also a good source of dietary fiber and potassium.
-Several studies have demonstrated that broccoli contains nutrients that might be beneficial by reducing the risk for the development of certain forms of cancer.
-I'm always trying to incorporate more broccoli into my family's diet.
-And my kids tend to love it in soup form.
+Broccoli is a cruciferous vegetable - a member of the cabbage family which also includes cauliflower, cabbage, Brussels sprouts, Chinese cabbage, collards, kale and mustard greens.

 At the grocery store or farmer's market, look for broccoli with tight florets and a bluish-green color.
 It will keep well in the refrigerator for up to five days.